Thursday, July 29, 2010 Detailed Auto Topics

 A cheap set of improperly mounted and balanced tires can create a $1,200.00 rack and pinion leak.
 An improperly changed pinion seal can result in a $1,500.00 differential rebuild.

-It’s does not have to be difficult.
+It does not have to be difficult.
 Find that right shop, buy a quality three-year old vehicle and bring it in once a year for maintenance.
-Of course you can also do much the same with the five-year old vehicle you presently own.
+Of course it is also possible to do the same with the five-year old vehicle you presently own.

 Fifteen-years and two-hundred fifty thousand trouble free miles, that’s AGCOnomics.